 2. are found in heaven and

-In the letter to the Romans Paul could not expand further on this, but he indeed wanted to mention that there was more than righteousness by faith, about which he wrote in detail to the Roman believers.
+In the letter to the Romans Paul could not elaborate on this, but he indeed wanted to mention that there was more than righteousness by faith, about which he wrote in detail to the Roman believers.
 That’s why he lightly touched on the mystery before he ended his letter to them.
 But in his letter to the Ephesians he writes in detail about the mystery.

 To point at a subject briefly in one letter and circumstantiate it in another has to do with the special purpose each of these letters has.
 The letter to the Romans teaches us what God has done to meet us in our misery in which we were living due to sin and because of our sins.
 In that letter man in his need is centered.
 The letter to the Ephesians shows us the heart of God.
-In that letter God is centered with His plan and His desire to bless us without any motive that has to do with man or man in his need.
+In that letter God is centered with His purpose, and His desire to bless us without any motive that has to do with man or man in his need.

 The following example might be helpful to illustrate what this letter tells us about God.
 A rich man could do a favor to a poor street-boy if he paid the fine for the crime he has committed.
 That would be very kind of that man.
 Due to this kindness the boy also escapes the punishment for not paying the fine.
 The kindness of this man would go further if he would give this boy the opportunity to an education in order to liberate him from ignorance.
 If the man would also provide his livelihood the boy would no longer be poor.
 That all would be kindness in view of the misery the boy lived in.